-- (4) Includes the aggregate tax benefit principally from higher research and development tax credits recognized upon the filing of HEICO's fiscal 2011 U.S. federal and state tax returns during fiscal 2012, which, net of expenses, increased net income attributable to HEICO by approximately \$.9 million, or \$.01 per basic and diluted share. - (5) Operating income was reduced by a net aggregate of \$3.8 million due to \$5.0 million in impairment losses related to the write-down of certain intangible assets within the Electronic Technologies Group ("ETG") to their estimated fair values, partially offset by a \$1.2 million reduction in the value of contingent consideration related to a prior year acquisition.
-Approximately \$4.5 million of the impairment losses and the reduction in value of contingent consideration were recorded as a component of selling, general and administrative expenses, while the remaining impairment losses of \$.5 million were recorded as a component of cost of goods sold, which decreased net income attributable to HEICO by \$2.4 million, or \$.04 per basic and diluted share, in aggregate. - (6) Includes the aggregate tax benefit principally from state income apportionment updates and higher research and development tax credits recognized upon the filing of HEICO's fiscal 2010 U.S. federal and state tax returns and amendments of certain prior year state tax returns as well as the benefit from an income tax credit for qualified research and development activities for the last ten months of fiscal 2010 recognized in fiscal 2011 upon the retroactive extension in December 2010 of Section 41 of the Internal Revenue Code, which, net of expenses, increased net income attributable to HEICO by \$2.8 million, or \$.04 per basic and diluted share, in aggregate. - (7) Operating income was reduced by an aggregate of \$1.4 million in impairment losses related to the write-down of certain intangible assets within the ETG to their estimated fair values.
-The impairment losses were recorded as a component of selling, general and administrative expenses and decreased net income attributable to HEICO by \$.9 million, or \$.01 per basic and diluted share. - (8) Includes a benefit related to a settlement with the Internal Revenue Service concerning the income tax credit claimed by the Company on its U.S. federal filings for qualified research and development activities incurred during fiscal years 2002 through 2005 as well as an aggregate reduction to the related liability for unrecognized tax benefits for fiscal years 2006 through 2008, which increased net income attributable to HEICO by approximately \$1.2 million, or \$.02 per basic and diluted share.
+- (4) Includes the aggregate tax benefit from an income tax credit for qualified research and development activities for the last ten months of fiscal 2012 recognized in fiscal 2013 upon the retroactive extension in January 2013 of the U.S. research and development tax credit and higher research and development tax credits recognized upon the filing of HEICO's fiscal 2012 U.S. federal and state tax returns, which, net of expenses, increased net income attributable to HEICO by \$1.8 million, or \$.03 per basic and diluted share. - (5) Operating income was reduced by a net aggregate of \$3.8 million due to \$5.0 million in impairment losses related to the write-down of certain intangible assets within the ETG to their estimated fair values, partially offset by a \$1.2 million reduction in accrued contingent consideration related to a prior year acquisition.
+Approximately \$4.5 million of the impairment losses and the reduction in accrued contingent consideration were recorded as a component of selling, general and administrative expenses, while the remaining impairment losses of \$.5 million were recorded as a component of cost of sales, which decreased net income attributable to HEICO by \$2.4 million, or \$.04 per basic and diluted share, in aggregate. - (6) Includes the aggregate tax benefit principally from state income apportionment updates and higher research and development tax credits recognized upon the filing of HEICO's fiscal 2010 U.S. federal and state tax returns and amendments of certain prior year state tax returns as well as the benefit from an income tax credit for qualified research and development activities for the last ten months of fiscal 2010 recognized in fiscal 2011 upon the retroactive extension in December 2010 of the U.S. research and development tax credit, which, net of expenses, increased net income attributable to HEICO by \$2.8 million, or \$.04 per basic and diluted share, in aggregate.